 In general, we seek in Monte-Carlo studies to approximate E(Z), where Z = f(X) is a random variable which may summarize some complicated statistical experiment.
 Suppose there is a variable Y defined from the same experiment which is closely related to (i.e., highly correlated with) Z and for which we happen either to know E(Y) = m, or to be able to find it with much less effort than we could hope to use in simulating E(Z) directly.
 Then the method is to simulate pairs $(Y_i, Z_i), i = 1, \ldots, N$ and from these 'data' we 'fit' the linear regression model via least-squares, recalling that a = E(Z) is what we are after.
-Note that, once we have assumed that $Y_i$ has the exactly known expectation m, there is no loss in generality in defining $e_i = Z_i - E(Z_i) - (Y_i - m) Cov(Z_i, Y_i) / Var(Y_i)$ , in which case $e_i$ is automatically uncorrelated with $Y_i$ .
-The variance of the estimator, which determines the accuracy of the simulation, has the usual formula because $Var(\hat{a}) = Var(e_i)/N = (Var(Z_i) - b^2 Var(Y_i))/N = N^{-1}(Var(Z_i) - (Corr(Y, Z))^2 Var(Z_i))$ .
-So the benefit of this approach is to decrease the width of simulation-based confidence intervals for E(Z) by a factor $\sqrt{1 - (Corr(Y, Z))^2}$ .
-The benefit can sometimes be amplified by regressing on more than one control variate, as we indicate in the next Example.
+Once we have assumed that $Y_i$ has the exactly known expectation m, this is an 'orthogonal regression design' in the sense that the design column consisting of all 1's is uncorrelated with (and therefore in large samples approximately orthogonal to) the design column $(Y_i - m, i = 1, ..., N)$ .
+From well known results of linear regression theory, the variance of $\hat{a}$ conditionally given $(Y_i - m, i = 1, ..., N)$ (and therefore also unconditionally) is